 Drumont studied at Lycée Condorcet.
-According to the Lycee Condorcet’s Wikipedia page, notable alumni include Ferdinand Walsin-Esterhazy, as well as a couple Rothschilds.
-Drumont was born in 1844 and Edmond de Rothschild in 1845.
+According to the Lycee Condorcet’s Wikipedia page, notable alumni include none other than Ferdinand Walsin-Esterhazy, as well as a couple Rothschild class mates of his age.

 As mentioned above, Drumont and his associates were involved in highly publicized, staged-deception drama duels with Jewish military officers, where Esterhazy play acted as the second to those officers.
 This was part of the buildup strategy of tension, a ploy used to this day.

 On the Lycée Condorcet’s webpage, it states (translated from French):

 “Since the mid-19th century a large number of Protestant and Jewish students were accepted.
 The school has played a prominent role in the emergence of ‘Franco-Judaism,’ in the creation of the Dreyfus network, and in the history of the League of Human Rights.”

 That league, by the way, is said to have been founded in reaction to The Dreyfus Affair.
 What a cohencidence.